TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 using NVIDIA wihout any luck.
 More information [here](<http://forum.arcadecontrols.com/index.php?topic=140215.0).

+### Define the patched kernel as default to boot on

+Defining the default Kernel to boot is done by setting the option `GRUB_DEFAULT` of the `/etc/default/grub` file to the path of the kernel from the grub menu entry — in letter.
+If, for example, you navigate through the following grub menu to boot your kernel:
+Advanced options for Ubuntu > Ubuntu, with Linux 3.13.0-53-generic, define the option like this:

+1. Edit the grub configuration file `/etc/default/grub`

+2. Set the `GRUB_DEFAULT` option like this — Don't forget the quotes:

+    ```
+    GRUB_DEFAULT="Ubuntu > Ubuntu, with Linux 3.13.0-53-generic"
+    ```

+3. Tell grub to take in account theses changes:

+    ``` {.sourceCode .bash}
+    $ sudo update-grub
+    ```

 ### Configuring Xorg

 Here is the most tricky part.
 Xorg allows many configuration schemes but